Global Gift-Giving—A World of Ideas

 My company does not allow me to accept gifts, but many of our international clients insist that I accept them.
 What can I do?

+Many of us are taught that it is better to give than to receive, but in international business, receiving can be just as important.
+You would not want to embarrass the giver or cause him to lose face.
 Talk to your boss, legal department, or human resources, and explain that in many countries and cultures, refusing a gift is an insult and could negatively affect your professional relationship and the perception of the company.
 Ask if it would be possible to accept the gift on behalf of the company, with the understanding that the gift will be turned over to the company.
 Gifts accepted on behalf of your company could then be displayed for the enjoyment of all.
 Some companies accept the gifts, then use them as incentives for employees, or allow them to be displayed in their private offices.
 Others sell the items, which I do not recommend.
 This could insult the donor, and result in bad relations.
 If this is your organization’s policy, do so discreetly.
 You could also arrange for a long-term loan to a school, library, bilateral chamber, or other appropriate entity, which could then display the items with some background information on the donor’s country or culture.
+If you absolutely cannot accept gifts, you should make it known to your international clients.
+Likewise, if there is a financial limit to the value of gifts that can be accepted, advise the appropriate counterpart that you cannot accept gifts above a certain monetary value.
+Another possibility, if a potential donor insists on giving something despite your company’s policy, might be to suggest a charitable donation in honor of the relationship.
+Again, try to have policies in place, that way you can have a list of charities your organization has approved and that relate to your business.
+Many people prefer to do this, and do good, rather than receive another item they don’t need.
+It’s a positive way to reciprocate each other’s generosity.
+For example, some international officials who visited the U.S. and had a security detail often wanted to give gifts to the police officers and other security agents who helped during their trip.
+Most of those officers and agents cannot accept gifts, so we suggested donations to non-profit organizations that provided support to families of the police or scholarships for officers and their families.

 We don’t have a big budget to give gifts.
 What are some options?